 You won’t find stat blocks or character sheets here.
 Instead, the focus is on creativity and decision-making.

 What These Books Are Not

 The Young Adventurer’s Collection is a set of books that are meant to introduce younger players to the world of Dungeons & Dragons.
-These books are not for those who want to explore rules and mechanics, but rather they’re geared towards creative kids who enjoy storytelling.
+These books are not for those who want to explore rules and mechanics, but rather they’re geared toward creative kids who enjoy storytelling.

-The Young Adventurer’s Collection is not a collection of rules and mechanics like you have seen in the other 5e books.
+The Young Adventurer’s Collection is not a collection of rules and mechanics as you have seen in the other 5e books.
 The goal of these books is not to teach Young Adventurers how to play D&D.

 Instead, the goal is for Young Adventurers and their parents or guardians (who will be playing as Dungeon Masters) to work together in creating a character and then use that character as an avatar within a story-based campaign.

 Inside, you’ll find some basic rules about what Young Adventurers can do in the D&D world and a wealth of wonderfully illustrated sections on all of the elements that make D&D what it is.

 If you’re instead looking for adventure modules to run, I’d suggest checking out my list of the best adventures for new D&D players.
 You might need to tweak those a little bit depending on your players’ ages, but they don’t tend to be as complicated as some other adventure modules.

 Who Is the D&D Young Adventurer’s Collection For?

 As I mentioned, these books are generally for younger players (around ages eight to twelve or so) who have an interest in playing but don’t know how or where to start.